 How can you actually backup your scanned photos, if they are scattered all over your computer's file structure?
 Scanning images takes a lot of time!
 Why risk the chance of losing all that work?
 How are you going to label them, date them, and then in an organized way, file them into a well structured file system?

-As you think about organizing your files, think about an organizational structure.
+As you think about organizing your files, think about an organizational structure that will allow you to easily find your photos.
 Will you store them by months and years?
-Or by activities, or families?
-There is no specific directive in how you store them.
-How would your family access and find the photos they would like to see?
-Can you imagine hundreds of folders with unlabelled images in each of them?
+By activities?
+By families?
+There is no specific directive in how you must store them.
+Think about how your family members might access and find the photos they would like to see?
+Can you imagine hundreds of oddly labeled folders with unlabelled images in each of them?
 Without labels, those photos will one day become nameless faces in your digital folders.

 A common scanning mistake as a beginner is to scan using incorrect scanning resolutions.
 Another is to not understand output compressions, only to discover later that all their scanned images were overly compressed.

 Before scanning, think about what you are going to use the images for?
 Will you be scanning full size scrapbook pages?
 Are you going to also extract or crop out some of the photos from those page?
 Depending on what you are going to be doing with those scrapbook pages, there will be differences in what scanning resolutions you will use.

 How will you output your digital images?
 Will you use tiff, jpeg, png, etc as the image types?
 Are you planning on editing some of the photos?
 How much drive space do you have to store these images?
 These are things to consider before you start to scan your images.

 Probably most folks are happy just to get all their photos digitally preserved, an of course, organized.
 However, the original photos or slides that they have scanned may be of low quality due to scratches, or color changes, water damage, mold, etc. Through the process of digitally editing photographs, many of these problems can be corrected to improve the quality of your photos.